Digital-to-analog converter: Applications

-DACs and ADCs are part of an enabling technology that has contributed greatly to the digital revolution.
-To illustrate, consider a typical long-distance telephone call.
-The caller's voice is converted into an analog electrical signal by a microphone, then the analog signal is converted to a digital stream by an ADC.
-The digital stream is then divided into network packets where it may be sent along with other digital data, not necessarily audio.
-The packets are then received at the destination, but each packet may take a completely different route and may not even arrive at the destination in the correct time order.
-The digital voice data is then extracted from the packets and assembled into a digital data stream.
-A DAC converts this back into an analog electrical signal, which drives an audio amplifier, which in turn drives a speaker, which finally produces sound.

 Audio

 Top-loading CD player (top) and external digital-to-analog converter (bottom) from the same company.

 A 1990s external DAC from Audio Alchemy as an add-on for CD players, having only about 12 cm width, intended to improve the sound of older or less expensive players.

+In a typical telephone call, a microphone converts speech into an analog electrical signal, which is digitized by an ADC.
+The resulting digital data can be multiplexed with other digital information for transmission over a shared communication system.
+At the receiving end, a DAC converts the digital signal back into analog form so it can be amplified and reproduced as sound.

-Most modern audio signals are stored in digital form (for example MP3s and CDs), and in order to be heard through speakers, they must be converted into an analog signal.
-DACs are therefore found in CD players, digital music players, and PC sound cards.
+Most modern audio signals are stored in digital form (for example, MP3 or PCM), and in order to be heard through speakers, they must be converted into an analog signal.
+DACs are therefore found in compact disc (CD) players, digital music players, and PC sound cards.

 Specialist standalone DACs can also be found in high-end hi-fi systems.
 These normally take the digital output of a compatible CD player or dedicated transport (which is basically a CD player with no internal DAC) and convert the signal into an analog line-level output that can then be fed into an amplifier to drive speakers.

-Similar digital-to-analog converters can be found in digital speakers such as USB speakers and in sound cards.
+Similar digital-to-analog converters can be found in digital speakers, such as USB speakers and in sound cards.

 In voice over IP applications, the source must first be digitized for transmission, so it undergoes conversion via an ADC and is then reconstructed into analog using a DAC on the receiving party's end.